-K. Waiver of 2020 RMD - In spite of the general rules described above, no beneficiary life expectancy payments are required for calendar year 2020.
-In addition, if the five-year rule applies to a Roth IRA with respect to any decedent, the five-year period is determined without regard to calendar year 2020.
-For example, if a Roth IRA owner died in 2018, the beneficiary's five-year period ends in 2024 instead of 2023.
+M. Waiver of 2020 RMD - In spite of the general rules described above, if you are an IRA owner age 701⁄2 or older, you are not required to remove an RMD for calendar year 2020.
+This RMD waiver also applies to IRA owners who attained age 701⁄2 in 2019 but did not take their first RMD before January 1, 2020.
+In addition, no beneficiary life expectancy payments are required for calendar year 2020.
+If the five-year rule applies to an IRA with respect to any decedent, the five-year period is determined without regard to calendar year 2020.
+For example, if an IRA owner died in 2018, the beneficiary's five-year period ends in 2024 instead of 2023.

-INCOME TAX CONSEQUENCES OF ESTABLISHING A ROTH IRA
+INCOME TAX CONSEQUENCES OF ESTABLISHING AN IRA